layerfMRI/LAYNII/README.md

 ## Comment on cross-platform compatibility
 Since January 2020, all remaining dependencies have been removed and LAYNII can be compiled on Linux, Max, and Windows.
 All you need is a terminal and a C++ compiler.

-1. On Linux `g++` is natively included.
+1. On Linux `g++` is included by default.

-2. On Mac, it will be enabled automatically as part of the `comandline developer tools` as soon as you type `g++` into the terminal.
+2. On Mac, it will be enabled automatically as part of the `commandline developer tools` as soon as you type `g++` into the terminal.
 Alternatively, you can also use Xcode.

 3. On Windows, a C++ compiler needs to be installed manually.
 For example with [cygwin](https://cygwin.com/).
 I followed the instructions in this [video](https://www.youtube.com/watch?v=DAlS4hF_PbY).